getify/foi-lang/formalization-work/Foi-Specification.md

 The family's operators split by where they read their dispatch target. `@` reads it from the LHS namespace handle directly: `Foo@x` looks up `Foo`'s constructor hook.
 Operators that act on constructed values -- `%` in the next section, and eventually others -- read the dispatch target from the value itself, which carries a runtime tag identifying its owning type namespace.
 Both routes converge on the same rule: the operator's behavior against a value is the behavior the value's type namespace declared for that operator.

-The result is an operator-overloading system that behaves as a typeclass in the ad-hoc-polymorphism sense: a type namespace's set of declared hooks IS the set of operations that admit its instances.
+The result is a namespace-attached operator system that behaves as a typeclass in the ad-hoc-polymorphism sense: a type namespace's set of declared hooks IS the set of operations that admit its instances.
 The namespace is the main entity; there is no separate class abstraction, no external instance declarations, no orphan installations.
 A hook is well-defined only against the namespace that declared it; a hook is invoked only against values that identify with that namespace.

 The family's operator vocabulary is closed.
 Additional dispatch operators are added only from the existing language operator set: arithmetic, comparison, comprehension, and shape-transform operators are candidates; flow operators (`#>`, `+>`, `<+`), partial-application brackets, and access operators are not.
 No user-defined operator symbols, and no changes to an operator's precedence, arity, or operand contract when dispatched through a namespace.
 Each dispatch operator's behavior against namespaced values is a language-level extension of that operator's existing semantics, not a replacement of them.